San Francisco City Hall Weddings: Everything You Need to Know

 Top Photo Locations Inside City Hall

-• Third Floor Windows: soft, flattering natural light
+• Third Floor Windows: ideal for soft, romantic portraits

 Parking and Arrival Tips

-Parking around City Hall can be tricky during the week.
-The Civic Center Garage (355 McAllister) is your safest and most secure option, though it’s also one of the pricier ones.
-Try to arrive at least 30 minutes early to allow time for parking, security, and finding your ceremony spot.
+Parking in the Civic Center area can be rough.
+The Civic Center Garage (355 McAllister) is the safest and most reliable option, but not the cheapest.
+Plan to arrive at least 30 minutes early to handle security and find your ceremony location.

-Guests will go through a metal detector, so it helps to pack light and give everyone a heads-up beforehand.
+All guests will go through a metal detector, so keep bags light and give your crew a heads-up.

-Bonus tip: If you’re wearing heels, bring a pair of flats.
-Between the stairs, long hallways, and any extra walking we might do at nearby photo locations, your feet will thank you.
+Bonus tip: If you’re wearing heels, pack some flats.
+Between staircases, long hallways, and any extra walking we do for photos, your feet will thank you later.

 A quiet moment between bride and groom at San Francisco City Hall